 Students who qualify under AB 540 can submit the Dream Act Application online at https://dream.casc.ca.gov/.
 Dream Act Code: Moreno Valley College - 04173500

 3. After Student Financial Services (SFS) receives your information from the U.S. Department of Education or the California Student Aid Commission, we will notify you via RCCD email requesting additional documents(s) necessary to complete your file.
-Required documents may be found on WebAdvisor under Financial Aid - Required documents can be downloaded and printed by visiting the Student Financial Services website of your home college.
+Required documents may be found on WebAdvisor/MyPortal under Financial Aid - Required documents can be downloaded and printed by visiting the Student Financial Services website of your home college.
 Submit you document(s) in a timely manner to the SFS office at your home college.
 A delay in finalizing your financial aid file can affect the timeliness of your award notification and any eligible disbursement.

 4. Your financial aid file will be reviewed for eligibility and you will be notified of the results via RCCD email.
-Once you receive the email notifying you of your award, you will then be able to go to WebAdvisor to view your awards online.
-If eligible, your CCPG will be awarded automatically once we receive your FAFSA or Dream Act Application.
-For more information on the CCPG, refer to the financial aid section in the Schedule of Classes Information Pages.
+Once you receive the email notifying you of your award, you will then be able to go to WebAdvisor/MyPortal to view your awards online.
+If eligible, ythe California College Promise Grant (formerly known as the BOG Fee Waiver) will be awarded automatically once we receive your FAFSA or Dream Act Application.
+For more information on the CCPG state program, refer to the financial aid section in the Schedule of Classes Information Pages.